mfractor/mfractor.github.io/docs/xamarin-forms/static-resources/analysis.md

-!!! quote "Inspections "
+!!! quote "Inspections that verify static resource declarations and expressions"

 ## Introduction

-This documentation article outlines the XAML analysers and code fixes that are available for static resource expressions.
+This documentation article outlines the XAML analysers and code fixes that are available for static resource expressions and declarations.

 ## Missing Static Resource